Dennis Lind: Career

-In 2022 Lind continued racing GT3 machineries, signing a contract with JP Motorsport and driving in GT World Challenge Europe Endurance Cup.
+In 2022, Lind continued racing GT3 machineries, signing a contract with JP Motorsport and driving in GT World Challenge Europe Endurance Cup.

 Lamborghini Super Trofeo

-In 2016 Dennis had the opportunity to drive for Italian team Raton Racing in the 2016 Lamborghini Super Trofeo season.
-Pre-Season testing went very well and his drive for the entire championship as a solo driver in the PRO category was confirmed.
+In 2016, Lind had the opportunity to drive for Italian team Raton Racing in the 2016 Lamborghini Super Trofeo season.
+Pre-Season testing went very well, and his drive for the entire championship as a solo driver in the PRO category was confirmed.
 The season started very well with Lind taking the win at the first round in Monza but was hampered by a brake issue in the second race which removed all chance of a good result.
-The second round at Silverstone looked to be an improvement on the first round at Monza, with Lind taking the first race convincingly controlling his lead from start to finish but in race two lapped traffic caused an incident and caused Dennis to spin losing the lead and subsequent positions to finish 8th in class.
+The second round at Silverstone looked to be an improvement on the first round at Monza, with Lind taking the first race convincingly controlling his lead from start to finish but in race two lapped traffic caused an incident and caused Linf to spin losing the lead and subsequent positions to finish eighth in class.

-The third round at Paul Ricard was arguably Dennis Lind's best performance during the European championship.
+The third round at Paul Ricard was arguably Lind's best performance during the European championship.
 He endured a strong challenge in both races from closest rival Vito Postiglione but went on to win both races despite the pressure.
-Round 4 at Spa proved to be relatively difficult with Lind only managing to find a 7th and 2nd place.
-Round 5 was even worse with 10th place in the first race and only 3rd in the second race.
+Round 4 at Spa proved to be relatively difficult with Lind only managing to find a seventh and second place.
+Round 5 was even worse with tenth place in the first race and only third in the second race.
 Lind's championship hopes hung in the balance amidst the consistent challenge of Postiglione and late bloomer in the championship, the Latvian driver Haralds Schlegelmilch.

-The final round at Valencia which was also host to the World Finals had 4 races installed.
-Two for the European, Asian and North American championships respectively and the latter 2 races for the main event, the world final.
+The final round at Valencia which was also host to the World Finals had four races installed.
+Two for the European, Asian and North American championships respectively and the latter two races for the main event, the world final.

 The first race of the weekend Dennis won with a fairly small margin to Postiglione.
-The second race was less convincing from Lind, but nevertheless sealed the European Championship with a 5th position.
+The second race was less convincing from Lind, but nevertheless sealed the European Championship with a fifth position.